Realizing groups as symmetries of infinite translation surfaces: Proof of main results regarding isometry groups

 \subsubsection{Vertex surface $M_{\Id}$}

 Using the end-grafting construction and \cref{prop:MR-construction}, we can endow $S'$ with a translation structure $M_{\Id}'$ where all saddle connections are horizontal, have lengths in $\Z_{>0}$ and all singularities have total angle $4\pi$.
 Let $K_0,K_1\subset M_{\Id}'$ be two compact and disjoint disks that are at distance $10^{1000}$ from any saddle connection of $M_{\Id}'$, from each other and each has diameter $\frac{1}{10^{1000}}$ (the choice of these quantities is arbitrary but important for the rest).
-For each $g_i^{\pm}\in\mathcal{S}$ we mark a horizontal slit $s(g_i^{\pm})$ inside $K_0$ so that no two slits in $\{s(g_i^{\pm})\}_{i=1}^k$ intersect.
-Moreover, we can suppose that all these slits have the same length $l$.
-As in the proof of~\cref{thm:realization-isometries-selfsimilar}, inside $K_1$, we carve out a convex icosagon $P$ and identify its opposite sides to create a conical singularity $\sigma_{\Id}$ whose total angle is different from $4\pi$.
+For each $g_i\in\mathcal{S}$, we mark horizontal slits of the same length $s(g_i)^{\pm}$ inside $K_0$ so that no two slits in $\{s(g_i)^{\pm}\}_{i=1}^k$ intersect.
+As in the proof of~\cref{thm:realization-isometries-selfsimilar}, inside $K_1$, we carve out a convex $20$--gon $P$ and identify its opposite sides to create a conical singularity $\sigma_{\Id}$ whose total angle is different from $4\pi$.
 Moreover, we can suppose that all sides of $P$ have length $\frac{l}{10^{1000}}$.
 We denote the corresponding translation surface by $M_{\Id}$.
 We remark that $M_{\Id}$ is not necessarily homeomorphic to $S'$ because the surgery that creates $\sigma_{\Id}$ adds a finite amount of genus.